Skip to main content

 Concatenating the results

 By default, SEGUL copies the alignments that match the filtering option.
 Instead of copying the files, you can concatenate them using the --concat flag.
 All options for the align concat subcommand are available for this task.
-You are, however, required to specify the --output or -o name and the partition format --part or -p option.
+You are, however, required to specify the --output or -o name and the partition format --partition-format or -p option.

 For example, in the command below, we will filter based on alignments with a length of 500 bp and will concat the result: